rodalbuyeh/dsc40a-su23/syllabus.md

 If you already have accommodations via OSD, please make sure that we receive your Authorization for Accommodation (AFA) letter by the end of Week 3 so that we can make arrangements for accommodations.
 Share your AFA letter with the instructor and the Data Science OSD Liaison, who can be reached at [dscstudent@ucsd.edu](mailto:dscstudent@ucsd.edu).

-### Diversity and Inclusion

-We are committed to creating an inclusive learning environment in which individual differences are respected and all students feel comfortable.
-If you have any suggestions as to how we could create a more inclusive setting, please let us know.
-We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the [UCSD Principles of Community](https://ucsd.edu/about/principles.html).
-Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and able to thrive.

 ---

 ## Acknowledgements